RobbieHember/fcgadgets/README.md

 ## TAZ
 Forest sector GHG balance simulations depend on realistic variation of natural disturbances over space and time.
 While inventory records provide much of the information needed to represent natural disturbances over the modern era, additional simulations are needed to represent disturbances over the pre-inventory and future periods.
-The **taz** subpackage was developed to improve representation of disturbances in carbon models.
+The <b>taz</b> subpackage was developed to improve representation of disturbances in carbon models.
 It consists of statistics and scenarios of disturbance that were developed using a combination of observed constraints and probabilistic models.
 Despite high prediction uncertainty, using the pre-defined scenarios ensures that  representation of natural disturbances is grounded by available observations and science-informed scenarios, consistent across project studies, and supported by documentation.
 ### aspatial_stat_models.py
 * Statistical models of breakup as a function of stand age